-If circumstances arise that would result in your child being in an unsafe situation with the other parent, you can petition the court for an emergency custody order by filing a motion.
+If circumstances arise that would result in your child being in an unsafe situation with the other parent, you can petition the court for a temporary restraining order or a temporary ex parte protective order by filing a motion.
 There is a wide range of results that can result from such a motion, which range from the court denying the motion, to putting a temporary order in place restricting the other party's access to the child.